Sink or swim: climate change and weaving in New Zealand

 Icy mud oozes between my toes as I march into the lake, leaving my doubts on the sandy shore.
 As the frigid water reaches my waist I take a moment to admire the shimmering particles of sediment that dance around my legs, as if inviting me to join them in a giant snowglobe.
 Suddenly I submerge the rest of my body, involuntarily gasping at the shock, and start swimming towards my prey, a fuzzy patch of green at the center of the lake.
 Once my body settles into the rhythm of motion the shock fades and the beach slowly shrinks behind me.
 I focus on keeping the Styrofoam cooler of equipment bobbing along in front of me until it finally bumps into what looks like a colony of giant green straws poking out of the water.

 As I catch my breath several of the oversized straws in my fist make loud popping noises and bend over, as if bowing deeply at the end of their performance.
 Although I’m six feet tall the water is deep and it takes several minutes for me to find a place to stand.
-My eventual foothold is the rhizome of Eleocharis sphacelata, a sedge whose Māori name is kuta or paopao (referring to the loud noise that the hollow culms make when burst).
-This rhizome, although thick, is slippery and springy, so my movements make the entire colony sway and rock, as if the colony is not attached to the lake bed at all but really just a large floating raft.
+My eventual foothold is the root system of Eleocharis sphacelata, a grasslike plant whose Māori name is kuta or paopao (referring to the loud noise that the hollow stems make when burst).
+The root system I’m standing on, although thick, is slippery and springy, so my movements make the entire colony sway and rock, as if the colony is not attached to the lake bed at all but really just a large floating raft.

 My field assistant Matariki using a quadrat to collect data on the tiny island of Kuta